socketry/async-job/guides/getting-started/readme.md

 end
 ```

-There are two queues included with the library: {ruby Async::Job::Backend::Inline} and {ruby Async::Job::Backend::Redis}.
+There are two queues included with the library: {ruby Async::Job::Queue::Inline} and {ruby Async::Job::Queue::Redis}.
 The inline queue is useful for testing and adjacent non-critical job execution, while the Redis queue is useful for robust and distributed job execution.